Dragon Ball Super: Super Hero crushes Idris Elba's Beast with $29m debut

 Directed by Icelandic director Baltasar Kormakur, Beast follows a recently widowed father and his two teenage daughters (Iyana Halley and Leah Jeffries), who find themselves hunted by a massive rogue lion.

-The movie, which cost US$36 million to produce, has raked in US$10.2 million to date at the international box office.
+The movie, which cost US$36 million to produce, has earned US$10.2 million to date at the international box office.

 The movie brought in US$8 million from 3,781 locations in its third weekend of release, taking its domestic tally to US$68.9 million.
 That is a decent result for a star-driven, original action film in today's fractured moviegoing landscape.

-But it cost US$90 million to make - and many millions more to promote to the masses - meaning it needs to keep chugging along in theatres to justify its hefty budget.
+But it cost US$90 million to make - and many millions of dollars more to promote to the masses - meaning it needs to keep chugging along in theatres to justify its hefty budget.

-Overseas, Bullet Train has amassed US$60 million for a global tally of US$123 million.
+Overseas, Bullet Train has amassed US$60 million for a global tally of more than US$120 million.

 In fourth place, Paramount's Top Gun: Maverick pulled in US$5.85 million from 2,969 locations in its 13th weekend of release.